 Registration for the Fall 2019 season is now open through June 15.

 Late Registration starts June 15.
 Signing up during Late Registration means that late fees may be added and space on a team is not guaranteed, particularly for Grade 2 and above.
 We field well over 2000 players per year and the number of teams we can field is dictated by the number of players that register during the open registration period.

-Please use your EXISTING family account so that we retain your player’s history – if you create a new account and player record(s) then your player’s history is lost.
+Please use your EXISTING family account so that we retain your player’s history – if you create a new account and player record(s), we cannot guarantee placement on the same team.

-Coaches – all returning coaches should register to volunteer in AdminSports at the time of player registration.
+Coaches – all returning coaches should register to volunteer in AdminSports at the time of player registration – please verify your primary email address and phone numbers when you register.
 We cannot add you to a roster unless you are registered.

 We are proud to announce that our Challenger trainers (Paige Forster, Brogan Marshalsey, Darrel Hayes and Tom Mitchinson) were the recipients of Challenger Sports “Team of the Year” award at their annual awards event.
 The competition for this title is for teams working in soccer organizations throughout New England and we are proud to proclaim we have the pick of the bunch.
 Our team has worked with every age group within the Arlington Soccer Club and we hope you have been able to take advantage of their work, which was recognized by the Challenger Academy as being of outstanding excellence.
 Well done team!

 The ASC had 19 (!) teams participate in the Natick Tournament this past weekend.
 In addition to being honored with not one, but two Sportsmanship Awards, 6 Arlington teams competed in the finals.